RillingDev/socketsynth/README.md

 Realtime collaborative synthesizer using websockets.

-## How Does it Work?

-On the page, click one of the keys to create a sound.
-Other people which have the page open will hear that sound.
-When other people press a key, you will hear it as well.
+## Architecture

+### Backend

+The backend is a rather simple Spring Boot project that takes websocket requests and broadcasts them to all browsers.

+### Frontend

+The frontend uses Stomp.js to handle websocket communication.
+When a user presses a key, a websocket event is published containing data about which key was pressed.
+If the websocket subscription receives an event, the browser plays the corresponding note.

 ## Development

 ### Requirements

 -   Node.js >= 12
 -   JDK >= 11

 ### HTTPS